energywebfoundation/origin/docs/exchange-guides/my-orders.md

  ![exchange-bids-removebid](../images/exchange/exchange-bids-removebid.png)

- If you select "View Market", you will be navigated to the [Market](./view-market.md#market) form with the filters populated for this bid.
+ If you select 'View Market', you will be navigated to the [Market](./view-market.md#market) form with the filters populated for this bid.

  ![exchange-myorders-bid-viewmarket](../images/exchange/exchange-myorders-bid-viewmarket.png)

  ## Asks

-You can view your organization's current bids in the "Asks" list.
+You can view your organization's current bids in the 'Asks' list.

 ### View Ask
 To view ask details double click on the bid or click on the ellipses next to the bid and select ‘View’.